 Lunges are one of the best exercises you can do for your legs.
-Like squats, they work all the leg muscles but they have the added advantage that they also work the core and improve movement control skills.
+Like squats, they work all the leg muscles but they have the added advantage that they also work the core and improve balance.
 This lunges workout uses 3 variations – forward, back and pulse lunges to increase variety and work the leg muscles in slightly different ways.

 This workout will increase your leg strength and firm up the tops of your legs.
 It trains the muscles used in walking and running and improves flexibility.
 It also challenges the core stabilising muscles, so will improve abdominal tone.